jerrylee9310/xchrom/README.md

 The package has been tested on the following systems:

-macOS: Ventura (13.0.1)
+- macOS: Ventura v.13.0.1
-Linux: CentOS v.7
+- Linux: CentOS v.7

 ### Python Dependencies

-The package has been tested on the following version of dependencies.
+The package has been tested with the following versions of dependencies:

 ```
 numpy (v.1.22.3)